Documentary note style

 In-text references

+When sources are cited, a numeral in superscript is placed after the sentence to direct the reader to a footnote/endnote, where the reference is provided.
+The numeral thus functions as a cue to the reader.
+The first time a source is referred to, a full reference is given in the note.
 In the example below, the writer has quoted a passage.
-Right after the sentence in which the quotation is provided, a superscript numeral is placed (NB after the full stop).
+Right after the sentence in which the quotation is provided, a superscript numeral is placed.
 The reference information is then given in a footnote.
 That footnote starts with the same numeral.
-Note that the numeral in the footnote/endnote should not be in superscript.
+Note that numerals in footnotes/endnotes are not in superscript.

 Example: